onderwijsin/navigator-data-generator/README.md

 You’ll need a `.env` file with secrets and config options.
 Use the provided `.env.example` in the project root as a reference. **Enable caching via the `.env` for local development — highly recommended!** This project fetches over 100MB of data through 10K+ API requests.

-> ⚠️ If you are using transformed data (which you mostly are) Google Maps and Google Geocoding APIs will be used.
-Even if cache is enabled, this can get expensive upon first fetch.
-Use the transformer **only in production**!
-For development, set the `USE_GOOGLE_DUMMY_DATA` environment variable.
+> ⚠️ The `addGeoDataToLocation` method utilizes Google Maps and Google Geocoding APIs.
+Even if cache is enabled, this can get expensive if you apply this method frequently.
+Use the method **only in production**!
+For development, set the `USE_GOOGLE_DUMMY_DATA` environment variable to circumvent actual api calls.

 Before continuing, generate the types: